 Fundraising as a profession needs board support Print Email Email to a friend Your email Your name Friend's email Friend's name Verification Please prove your humanity Go on prove it :) Close Related Articles Where are the new Australian musicals?
-Waiting in the wings As thrilling as they are for audiences, Australia’s musical theatre scene is dominated by productions honed on the West End and Broadway.
+Waiting in the wings (Premium locked content) As thrilling as they are for audiences, Australia’s musical theatre scene is dominated by productions honed on the West End and Broadway.
 Redundancy, renovation and restructuring: coping with chaos (Premium locked content) Working in an organisation going through a restructure or redevelopment can be a boon or a bust for your career.
 Trump plans to cancel US arts endowment (Premium locked content) President Trump's FY 2018 budget blueprint proposes the elimination of the US National Endowment for the Arts, which funds community arts activity across America.
 Millennials don’t want to call themselves philanthropists (Premium locked content) Engaging donors means understanding their motivations and many of the new generation do not want to see themselves simply as wealthy benefactors.
 (Premium content) Premium content Caroline Sharpen Monday 30 January, 2017 Boards are failing to invest in a discipline that ensures their very existence partly because many don't appreciate fundraising as a profession.
 This content is only available to members of ArtsHub Subscribe Now for instant access!
-A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Post, manage and monitor your social media campaigns using our extensive social media toolkit Promote yourself and your career to the largest arts community in UK by uploading your professional profile Access thousands of subscriber-only features, articles and guides Take advantage of exclusive ticket giveaways, offers and competitions ... and much, much more.
-Subscribe Now and be part of the British arts community Member login Email address Password Forgot password?
+A subscription to ArtsHub will enable you to: Access the most comprehensive jobs board for the arts sector, with hundreds of positions posted weekly Keep up to date with the latest industry news Access thousands of subscriber-only features, articles and guides Be in the know with upcoming events and exhibitions added daily ... and much, much more.
+Subscribe Now and join the British arts community today Member login Email address Password Forgot password?
 About the author Caroline Sharpen is an experienced strategist, consultant and business development practitioner.
 She is also the principal of Sharpen Creative Industries Consulting, an alliance of specialists and independent consultants working with arts and creative-sector clients.